airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_FOLLOWUP.md

 # Network Removal — Final Status

+## Post-review fixes (2026-09-03)

+A PR review (Copilot + a second reviewer) came in after the removal above had already shipped further than the review's own diff snapshot — several findings were already moot (e.g. suggestions to fix `utils/network.util.js` or re-add auth to `routes/v2/networks.routes.js`, both fully deleted by the time the review landed).
+What was still genuinely valid and fixed:

+- **`validators/roles.validators.js`'s `update` validator accepted
+  `network_id` silently** (only `create` rejected it) — re-opened the exact bug this whole effort started from: a client could set a stale `network_id` on an existing role via `PUT`.
+The schema field removal already prevented it from persisting (Mongoose strict-mode strips unknown paths), but there was no explicit rejection or client-facing error.
+Now rejects the same way `create` does.
+- **`createOrUpdateRoleWithPermissionSync`'s stale-`network_id` cleanup was
+  gated behind `needsGroupIdBackfill`** — a role that already had `group_id` set (no backfill needed) but still carried a leftover `network_id` was never cleaned up by the startup sync.
+Decoupled into its own `hasStaleNetworkId` condition; also fixed the stale inline comment this same code had (Copilot correctly flagged it as inaccurate once group_id priority was already in place elsewhere in this file).
+- **`utils/user-type.util.js` — found broken independent of this review**:
+  `UserModel`/`GroupModel` were used throughout but never `require()`d (a bug predating this whole effort, confirmed via `git show` on the original commit) — every function in this file threw `ReferenceError` on any real invocation.
+While fixing that to actually verify the review's other
+  findings: `assignUserType`/`assignManyUsersToUserType` did
+  `$set: { group_roles: {...} }`, replacing a user's entire `group_roles`
+  array with a single bare object instead of updating one entry — fixed to a positional `"group_roles.$.userType"` update.
+Also added a missing `grp_id` guard (previously would run `updateOne({_id}, {})`, a disguised-as-success no-op) and `return` before early `next(...)` calls that were missing it.
+Added `utils/test/ut_user-type.util.js` — this file had zero prior coverage.

+Confirmed already resolved / no longer applicable by the time of review:
+`atf.service.js`'s `networkPermissions` crash (already fixed), `user.util.js`'s
+login-path crash (already fixed), `getDetailedUserRolesAndPermissions`'s network fields (already removed, zero remaining references), and every `network.util.js`/`routes/v2/networks.routes.js`-targeted suggestion (both fully deleted).

 Tracking doc for auth-service engineers.
 Started after fixing a live bug where a role (`AIRQO_SUPER_ADMIN`) ended up with both `group_id` and a stale `network_id` set, which broke role assignment.
 Expanded into a **complete